-Those arriving in Bangladesh have travelled long distances by foot to find safety.
-They are arriving exhausted and traumatised.
-Many do not have enough food or clean drinking water, and hundreds of children have been separated from their families in the chaos of leaving their homes.
+They have travelled long distances by foot to find safety.
+They arrived exhausted and traumatised.
+Many do not have enough food or clean drinking water, and hundreds of children have been separated from their families in the chaos of fleeing their villages.